BSIT-3-1-APPDEV/PUPSRC-AutomatedElectionSystem/README.md

 # PUPSRC-AutomatedElectionSystem
-This project is for partial fulfillment of the subject System Analysis and Design.
+This project is for partial fulfillment of the subject COMP 20133:	Applications Development and Emerging Technologies.

 ****
 **BRANCHES:**